marcopodda/network-quantification/README.md

 ### Citation
-If you use our work, please use the following citation:
+If you use our work, please cite it as follows:

 ```
 @article{XNQ2025,